 "Plus" usually means "more".
 Then the sentance, Il n'a plus de billes, should read, I do not have anymore marbles.
 Where does "left" come from?

-This relates to:N'avoir plus de = To have none left (negation) -
+This question relates to:French lesson "N'avoir plus de = To have none left (negation)"

 22 October 2018